ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

   `Accept: application/ld+json;profile=https://w3id.org/ro/crate` redirects to the _RO-Crate Metadata file_
   `https://about.workflowhub.eu/Workflow-RO-Crate/1.0/ro-crate-metadata.json`
-3. The above approaches may fail or returns a HTML page, e.g. for content-delivery networks that do not support content-negotiation.
+3. The above approaches may fail or return a HTML page, e.g. for content-delivery networks that do not support content-negotiation.
 4. An optional heuristic fallback is to try resolving the path `./ro-crate-metadata.json` from the _resolved_ URI (after permalink redirects).
 For example:
 If permalink `https://w3id.org/workflowhub/workflow-ro-crate/1.0` redirects to `https://about.workflowhub.eu/Workflow-RO-Crate/1.0/index.html` (a HTML page), then try retrieving `https://about.workflowhub.eu/Workflow-RO-Crate/1.0/ro-crate-metadata.json`.